 I am assured by fundamentalist Christians that six thousand years ago God created the world in six days.
 Of course, six thousand years ago a day was about the shortest period of time humans could measure accurately.
 And the mystical number six is also the number of sides to the electromagnetic spaces that give cell phones their name.
 Within each 10 square mile cell surrounding every tower, 832 separate frequencies are used, two frequencies for every individual phone conversation.
 For the last half century the preferred method for defining these frequencies, the time between each electromagnetic wave crest, has been to hit a ball of 10 million pure cesium atoms with a microwave beam.
-The cesium then produces one energy wave crest 9 billion, 192 million, 631 thousand 770 times every second and will maintain that exact frequency, it is estimated, for about 20 million years.
+The cesium then produces one energy wave crest 9 billion, 192 million, 631 thousand 770 times every second and will maintain that exact frequency - and your cell phone conversations or web connection - it is estimated, for about 20 million years.
 And 20 million beats 6 thousand any day of the week.

 The only problem is that pure cesium is rare.
 The metal is so it eager to combine with oxygen that on contact it instantly steals water's two oxygen atoms, thereby generating enough heat to visibly explode the now free hydrogen atom like a mini-Hindenburg.
 Given a little time cesium will even dissolve glass to steal its oxygen.
 Cesium is only stable in nature in a rare rock called Pegmatite (above), and 82 % of all the cesium rich Pegmatite known to exist on earth has been found in one place, beneath a single narrow lake along the Bird River in Manitoba, Canada, a land unknown in 1656, to the Archbishop of Ireland.